Vianey81/Findyourspot/readme.md

 > The First Step is to select your preferences.
 > There are four main preferences to select.
-> Move rigth to left the selectors to set your profile.
+> Move the selectors right to left to set your profile.
 > And fill all the fields.
-> The option for each preference are:
+> The options for each preference are:
-* Not Important: You don't really care about this and the search should exclude it from the calculations.
+* Not Important: You don't really care about this and the search should exclude it from the calculation.
 * Somewhat Important: You care enough about this.
 * Must Have: You really care about it and you want to live in a State that has the best rank in this.

-> Everytime you change something in the Box of preferences, the map and the charts will change.
+> Everytime you change something in the box of preferences, the map and the charts will change.

 ![searchspotf](https://cloud.githubusercontent.com/assets/8810284/13618575/b7d19f8a-e539-11e5-9b85-34bc0f05f61c.gif)

 ### Explore your results
-> Once you select your preferences, you can see on the maps all the States colored by Rank.
-The greener the State is the most fitable it is for you.
+> Once you select your preferences, you can see on the maps all the States colored by rank.
+The more green the State is, the better match it is for you.
 Also, you can see the charts of the TOP States, and select 3, 5 or 10 States to review.

 ![gralchartsspotf](https://cloud.githubusercontent.com/assets/8810284/13618877/46672aca-e53b-11e5-95d1-45cd55b3b5e0.gif)

-### Explore an State
+### Explore a State
-> You can click on one State to go deeper in the statistics of the State.
-You can check general information, as cost of living, median household income, average salary for the selected profession, etc. Also, you can see the charts for crime and demographics.
-And some random pictures loaded from the Google's API.
+> You can click on one State to see more statistics of the State.
+You can check general information to see cost of living, median household income, average salary for the selected profession, etc. Also, you can see the charts for crime and demographics.
+Images show random pictures loaded from the Google's API.

 ![clickstatespotf](https://cloud.githubusercontent.com/assets/8810284/13619064/0d23923e-e53c-11e5-9438-5e0d4f2c0652.gif)

-> You can also check all the Counties for the selected State, and see the living wage and discretionary income for each one.
+> You can also check all the Counties for the selected State, and see the living wage and discretionary income for each county.
 If you click on the interrogation symbol, you can see the definition of each term.

 ![tablespotf](https://cloud.githubusercontent.com/assets/8810284/13619220/ba59c892-e53c-11e5-987d-1d21c0f8376e.gif)